Competitive Strategies – Addressing Competition & Driving Growth

 Flank Attack

-A flanking strategy identifies shifts in the market that create gaps in order to develop strategies to fill those gaps.
+A flanking strategy identifies shifts in the market that create gaps and develops strategies to fill those gaps.
 It means attacking the competitor on its weak points.
-Here, the market challenger determines the weak areas of the competitor in terms of two strategic dimensions i.e. Geographic and segmental and then pushes its product in that area.
+Here, the market challenger determines the competitor’s weak areas in terms of two strategic dimensions, i.e., Geographic and segmental, and then pushes its product in that area.

-Example – L.G has successfully made use of this strategy by introducing the colour television “Sampoorna” for the rural people in India and outshine the other coloured TV players who had a less focus on these areas.
+Example—L.G. has successfully used this strategy by introducing the colour television “Sampoorna” for the rural people in India, outshining the other coloured TV players who focused less on these areas.

 Encirclement Attack